lcssrs/stata-lstlisting/README.md

 ## Contributing

-  Potential contributors are expected mainly to fill the list of built-in stata commands which is still short
+  Potential contributors are expected mainly to fill the list of built-in stata commands which is still short or improve the characteristics mentioned in the Details section

+## Details

+Coments should be made using // instead of * to avoid misinterpretation with the multiplier operator and when calling a global macro the user should apply the structure ${global}